luismasuelli/poker-elixir/lib/rules/poker/resolution/README.txt

   C3.
 The hand will be filtered to see whether it qualifies (e.g. bust8< in Lo
         context).
 The context will be halted if there are no qualifying hands.

-  # TODO fix those filters to make them according to the score, instead of
-  # TODO   the hand.

       cm_module : determines if the comparison will be high or low. this determines whether a higher score wins (Hold'Em, regular Draw, Hi games, and the current implementation of Badugi) or loses (Lo